Bastian-Wagner/Syringe_Pump/README.md

 ## Syringe Pump

 You can find here:
 - Arduino code which has to be uploaded to the microcontroller "Arduino Nano BLE 33".
-This code enables communication between the Trinamic stepper drivers and the computer
+This code enables communication between the Trinamic stepper drivers and your personal computer
 - PyQT5 code for the Syringe Pump app that is running on the personal comupter enables direct control over the pump via a garaphical user interface

 Graphical user interface of the Syringe Pump app: